kubesphere/helm-charts/src/main/gitlab/doc/charts/globals.md

     # serviceName:
     port: 5432
     preparedStatements: false
+    pool: 10
     password:
       secret: gitlab-postgres
       key: psql-password
 ```

-If you want to connect Gitlab with a PostgreSQL database over mutual TLS, create a secret
+If you want to connect GitLab with a PostgreSQL database over mutual TLS, create a secret
 containing the client key, client certificate and server certificate authority as different
 secret keys.
 Then describe the secret's structure using the `global.psql.ssl` mapping.